inplayer-org/docs/docs/jssdk.md

 ### Creating an Access Fee

-The InPlayer platform enables you to create digital assets to which afterwards you can attach **price** with **currency** and **access period**, in order to create **access fees**.
+The InPlayer platform enables you to create digital assets to which afterwards you can attach a **price** with **currency** and **access period**, in order to create **access fees**.
 The `AccessFee` resource holds data of the asset’s price, and the time-frame of the **access duration period**.
 The access period resource refers to the **access type** which might be of the **pay-per-view** or **subscription** model.
 This will be elaborated further on in this tutorial.
 Once you have created the desired asset with price options (conducted in the Dashboard or via the API), you can fetch and present the fees by invoking the function below.

 ```js
 InPlayer.Asset.getAccessFees({ASSET_ID}).then(data => { //do something with data }